 My in-laws live a few hundred yards down the road, as does Granny.
 My husband works on the family cattle ranch for his dad.
 It’s a big job and there aren’t many days off.

 I’m not integral to the cattle operation, really.
 I help cook a meal when Granny or my mother-in-law need extra hands.
 I can feed the bottle calves, but so can my daughter.
 I’m not much on a horse.
 I’ve been in the saddle once in the last 10 years or so.
 And, that was only to sit on the horse to haze the steers while the guys practiced team roping.
 What I’m saying is that if the guys are calling me for help, there’s nobody else around and they’re desperate for the help.
 I stay out of the gate when the cowboys are trying to move cattle through and I always close the gate behind me–the first rules I learned at the Morrow Ranch!

 I stay pretty busy.
-I run a boutique PR and marketing agency from the living room of our 1930s ranch house.
+I run a boutique PR and marketing agency from the living room of our ranch house.
 I have clients around the state and I often make quick day trips for meetings or events.
-But, mostly, I work on marketing plans and PR programs for non-profits, small businesses and government agencies right from home all while watching the horses, bulls and antelope just outside my window.
+But, mostly, I work on marketing plans and PR programs for non-profits, small businesses and government agencies right from home all while watching the horses, bulls and deer just outside my window.
 This wasn’t my first career but it’s a good thing it worked out or I wouldn’t be married to a cowboy living this adventure!

 I studied broadcasting in college and fully expected to take Katie Couric’s slot on the Today Show.